Main page

 Lobelia sp. native They flower well in part-shade and in moist soils.
 They attract hummingbirds.

 Mertensia virginica native Prefer moist soils and tolerate drier soils while dormant.
 They attract bees and hummingbirds.
-They grow in full shade.
+They grow in full shade but need sunlight before the trees leaf out.

 Mitchella repens native Partridgeberries grow in dry shade and attract birds.